BOSGAME E4

 Conclusion

 The BOSGAME E4 hits a sweet spot for budget-conscious buyers who need a versatile mini PC with networking flexibility.
 The dual gigabit ethernet ports, easy upgradability to 64GB RAM, and triple 4K display support offer features typically found on more expensive systems.
-The AMD Ryzen 5 3550H provides adequate performance for productivity, streaming, and light gaming, though those needing more horsepower should look elsewhere.
+The AMD Ryzen 5 3550H provides adequate performance for productivity, streaming, and light gaming, though those needing more horsepower should consider the BOSGAME P3 with its Ryzen 9 processor.

 This mini PC is ideal for home offices, small businesses that need reliable wired connectivity, home lab enthusiasts, and anyone building a compact HTPC or digital signage solution.
 If you need WiFi 6, the latest processor technology, or fanless operation, you’ll want to consider alternatives.
 For those looking to compare options, Starry Hope’s Mini PC Comparison Chart provides a valuable resource for evaluating different models side by side.